submariner-io/submariner-website/src/content/for_developers/release-process/automated.en.md

 ## Create Submariner product release

 The following sections outline the steps to be taken in order to create a full Submariner product release.
-As an example, we'll use version `v0.5.0`.
+As an example, we'll use version `v0.8.0`.

-The release process is mostly automated and is centered on a release YAML file which is constantly updated.
+The release process is mostly automated and uses a YAML file created in the releases repository that describes the release.
+This file is updated for each step in the release process.

-On each step, once your pull request is reviewed and merged, the CI will create the required pull requests for other projects and they in turn would need to be reviewed and merged.
+Once the changes for a step are reviewed and merged, a CI job will run and create the required pull requests for the next step to be reviewed and merged.
+Once all these patches have been merged, you can continue to the next stage.

 ### Step 1: Create release for the `shipyard` project